-Folk horror can take place pretty much anywhere but it’s more likely to be set in an environment that’s separated in some way from the rest of the world.
-In Ari Aster’s film Midsommar (2019) for example, the story takes place in a rural setting in Hälsingland, Sweden; with its vast meadows, farmhouses and folk art.
+Folk horror can take place anywhere but it suits an environment that’s separated in some way from the rest of the world.
+In Ari Aster’s film Midsommar (2019), the story takes place in rural Hälsingland, Sweden; with its vast meadows, farmhouses and folk art.

 There’s a sense that the community has continued its traditional way of life without the interference of modern influences, and its this kind of separation that creates anxiety.
 Not only is it physically challenging for a protagonist wanting to leave once the flowers and ritualistic wine hit the fan, it’s a poignant topic of modern times.

 How many of us start to panic if the internet goes down?
 If we can’t find our phone?
 Technology has become a dependance significant enough that if we lose it, our world as we know it disappears.
 Folk horror is a great place to explore such themes.

 Nature?
 One Powerful Chick

-In Koji Suzuki’s Ringu trilogy, antagonist Sadako is able to burn her thoughts, memories and emotions onto a video tape film that when watched, kills the viewer after seven days.
+In Koji Suzuki’s Ringu trilogy, antagonist Sadako is able to burn her thoughts, memories and emotions onto a video tape that when watched, kills the viewer after seven days.

 When protagonist Kazuyuki Akasawa is desperate to leave the remote island Sadako once called home, a typhoon whips up, preventing him from leaving.
 Would this storm have happened anyway or was it Sadako’s influence?
 We’ll never know.